gamlopez/RNAseq_CIDC/Read_Quality_and_Mapping.md

 # Read Count

 An important aspect in RNA-Seq analyzes is to incorporate in a table the number of reads mapped for each gene.
 For this, we fisrt we have to perform a gene calling and annotation of the reference genome.
-This time we are going to use pharokka (https://github.com/tseemann/prokka)
+This time we are going to use pharokka (https://github.com/gbouras13/pharokka)

-##### PROKKA
+##### PHAROKKA

 ```
 cd $HOME